Omnes, a leading Paris-based European investor in private equity and infrastructure

-Eric Rey is Managing Director, responsible for the mid-cap buyout and growth capital team.
+Eric Rey is Managing Partner, responsible for the mid-cap buyout and growth capital team.
 He is a member of Omnes Capital’s executive committee.

 Eric Rey began his career in 1992 with Banque Hervet (HSBC Group) as SME Account Manager.
 In 1995, he joined the Crédit Agricole group working for Unicrédit (corporate banking), then Crédit Agricole Indosuez (now CA-CIB) as large account relationship manager with responsibility for the luxury goods, cosmetics, pharmaceuticals and retail sectors.
 He then joined the capital investment team at Crédit Agricole SA in 1998 (formerly Ui) before moving to the growth and buyout capital team at Omnes Capital in 2004.

 A qualified civil engineer who graduated from INSA Toulouse, he also holds a master’s degree from the Kedge Business School in Marseille and holds the CESA HEC Finance diploma.

 Serge Savasta is Managing Partner, in charge of the Infastructure activity comprising Renewable Energy and Green Building businesses.
 He joined Omnes Capital in 2006 as Director of the Renewable Energy team, and took over responsibility for it in 2008.
 Serge is a member of Omnes Capital’s Executive Committee.